CBRN versus HazMat: One of these things is not like the other

 The Hazardous Materials Approach

 The traditional hazardous materials emergency response approach views all hazardous materials responses, to include CBRN, through the same lens.
-The requirements of 29 CFR 1910.120, driven by health and safety concerns, forms the basis of this approach.
+The requirements of 29 CFR 1910.120 and NFPA 472, driven by health and safety concerns, forms the basis of this approach.
 Key components include:

 - Situation “size up” – (Preliminary Evaluation) this is an initial assessment of hazard used to drive personnel protection measures.